Britain announces stricter visa measures to reduce net migration

 Figures last month showed annual net migration to the United Kingdom hit a record of 745,000 in 2022 and has stayed at high levels since, with many migrants now coming from places like India, Nigeria and China instead of the EU.

-Home Secretary James Cleverly said the new measures could reduce that number by 300,000.
+Home Secretary (interior minister) James Cleverly said the new measures could reduce that number by 300,000.

 "Immigration is too high.
 Today we’re taking radical action to bring it down," said Sunak, who is also trying to deport migrants who arrive illegally to Rwanda.